sh6khan/git-cheat-sheet/README.md

 ```
 #You must first move files that you have changed to the staging area.
 #To specify a single file,
-git add <filename>
+$ git add <filename>

 #Alternatively, you can add all files that you have updated, added, or remove by entering,
-git add -A
+$ git add -A

 #This will put all the changes you've staged into a new commit.
 HEAD will now point to this newest commit.
-git commit -m "commit message"
+$ git commit -m "commit message"

 #you can do this all in online with
-git commit -am "commit message"
+$ git commit -am "commit message"
 ```
 There is a caveat to using the last method there, it will not pick up on brand new files or files that have been deleted since the last commit.
 We personally recommend going through this workflow:
-`git add -A` - add all changes to the repo
+`git add -A` - add all changes to the repo.
-`git commit -m "commit message"` - creates a new commit with all the changes you made
+`git commit -m "commit message"` - creates a new commit with all the changes you made.

 **[⬆ back to top](#overview)**

 ## Git logs

-the `git log` command is a great way to see all the previous commits made to the repository (whether by you or someone else), however the default formatting can be a bit confusing and even overwhelming at first look.
+The `git log` command is a great way to see all the previous commits made to the repository (whether by you or someone else), however the default formatting can be a bit confusing and even overwhelming at first look.
 ```
 $ git log